 Dr. Rodgers Whittington: A life well lived.
 Through it all he always kept the Lord in his heart.

-To send flowers to Dr. Rodgers Whittington's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Rodgers Whittington, please visit our floral store.